-There is a lot of talk today about FODMAPS and fructans, and a lot of people confuse a fructan intolerance for a gluten intolerance.
-In this post, I define a fructan intolerance as well as discuss why a gluten sensitivity and fructan sensitivity often become confused, and how you can figure out exactly what is ailing you most.
+There is a lot of chatter today about FODMAPS and fructans, and many people are now wondering if they have a fructan intolerance vs. gluten intolerance.
+In this post, I define a fructan intolerance as well as discuss why gluten intolerance and fructan intolerance often become confused, and how you can figure out exactly what is ailing you most.
+Please read my disclaimers.

 Researchers found, in a randomized, double-blind, placebo-controlled crossover study of individuals with self-reported non-celiac gluten sensitivity, that fructans induced bloating and other gastrointestinal symptoms as measured by the gastrointestinal symptom rating scale.